-Call blocking is important for any business hoping to deal with the distractions and time waste caused by solicitation and telemarketing calls.
-Call blocking can also apply for outbound calls to prevent wasteful employees practices of company's resources and money.
+Call blocking is important for any business coping with the nuisance and time waste caused by solicitation and telemarketing calls.
+Call blocking can also apply for outbound calls to prevent employees from abusing the company's phone resources.

-The simplest call blocking is defined by specific numbers you enter in Telebroad's PBX administration interface.
+The simplest call blocking is set up by specific numbers you define in Telebroad's admin protal.
 It helps you get rid of unwanted repeat offenders originating from the same numbers.
-Other call blocking choices allow you to block calls from entire area codes, prefixes, or number sets (minimum 6 digits).
+More advanced choices allow you to block calls from entire area codes, prefixes, or number sets (minimum 6 digits).

-Call blocking can be applied for the entire inbound traffic as a whole, or on a user by user basis.
+Call blocking can be applied for the entire inbound traffic as a whole, or on a per-user basis.

-You can also track the outbound calls employees make in the PBX comprehensive calls logs (which can be sorted and filtered as needed) and enter select numbers in the management interface, blocking unwanted outbound calls.
-For outbound calls you can choose to block all costly international calls or directory assistance calls (411).
+You can track outbound calls enter select numbers in the admin portal, blocking unwanted outbound calls.
+Furthermore, can choose to block all costly outbound international calls or directory assistance calls (411).

 By combining several rules you can create lists of approved numbers that meet certain criteria to make sure you don't to lose potential clients from certain area codes or markets.
-Rules can be prioritized, emphasizing some over others, and creating complex filtering scenarios.
+Rules can be prioritized, emphasizing some over others, to create complex filtering scenarios.

-Lastly different rules can have different routing, where instead of actually blocking a call you route it to a certain destination — a mail box, a specialized agent, or the automatic attendant.
+Lastly, different rules can have different routing options where instead of actually blocking a call you route it to a certain destination — a voicemail, a specialized agent, or the automatic attendant.